-We’re calling on the FCA to completely remove exit fees, instead of just capping exit fees at 1% for people who are about to retire.
+We’re calling on the Financial Conduct Authority to completely remove exit fees, instead of just capping exit fees at 1% for people who are about to retire.
 The new rules are a great start, but they ignore people in their 30s and 40s who are in the midst of their career.
 They should be able to move their pensions to other providers without a hefty charge.

 Read the whole article on the Money Marketing website